 It’s hardly very exciting to drive but the T-Roc’s pretty comfortable for a high-riding SUV – even without the expensive optional suspension upgrade

 The 2.0-litre 150hp diesel will be more suitable if you do plenty of long journeys.
 It has no trouble overtaking slow-moving traffic and reaches 62mph from rest almost as fast as the 150hp petrol car in 8.7 seconds.
-It’ll drink a smidge less fuel, too – you can expect it to return around 50mpg compared to VW’s claimed 56.5mpg.
+It’ll drink a smidge less fuel, too – you can expect it to return fuel economy in the high forties compared with VW’s claimed 56.5mpg.

 There’s also a more powerful 190hp petrol version that’s faster (it’ll accelerate from 0-62mph in 7.6 seconds) but will struggle to return more than 40mpg in normal conditions.
 Both these models come with four-wheel drive as standard to give you a little extra grip in slippery conditions but only top-spec 190hp models get an automatic gearbox.
 This seven-speed DSG unit helps take some of the stress out of long drives but can be a little jerky at slow speeds – such as when you’re trying to park.